Please refer to this link, it will give you a good idea about what to do especially in the south island.

 It also has a volcano musemn.
 There's even an off shore volcano at White Island off the Tauranga region.

 The Bay of Islands up in the north has a great beach you can be driven along.
 From Pahia you can swim with dolphins as you can also do in the south island off Kaikoura if you book in advance enough.
 In Pahia you can go on every type of boat trip imaginable from tall ship sailing to a replica Maori canoe with 'Maori warriors' who will initiate you into some of their customs.
 Napier is the art deco town and scene of a very destructive earthquake decades back.
-The list is endless. over 6 years ago
+The list is endless. almost 7 years ago